Vision-LSTM: xLSTM as Generic Vision Backbone: Extended Results

 \subsection{Runtime Comparison of ViL vs Vim}

-We compare the time it takes to train ViL and Vim~\cite{zhou2024visionmamba} for a single ImageNet-1K epoch in Table~\ref{tab:runtime_vim_vs_vil}.
-We follow the scaling procedure of ViTs, using 192 (T), 384 (S), 768 (B), 1024 (L) as latent dimension where the large scale additionally doubles the number of blocks.
+We compare the runtime to train ViL and Vim~\citep{zhou2024visionmamba} for 10 ImageNet-1K epochs in Table~\ref{tab:runtime_vim_vs_vil}.
+We follow the scaling procedure of ViTs, using 192 (T), 384 (S), 768 (B), 1024 (L) as hidden dimension where the (L)arge scale doubles the number of blocks.